ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 ## From CNSI to Elings Hall

-??? note "How Elings Hall and the CNSI established the foundation for shared research facilities"
+??? note "How Elings Hall and CNSI established the foundation for shared research facilities"

     The story begins with the creation of the California Institutes for Science and Innovation in **2000**, which included the California NanoSystems Institute at UC Santa Barbara and UCLA.